anyuan1999/anyuan1999.github.io/_pages/about.md

   - /about.html
 ---

-- I am currently a Ph.D student at the School of Computer Science and Technology, Xidian University, supervised by Prof  [Li Yang](https://web.xidian.edu.cn/yangli/).
+- I am currently a Ph.D student at the School of Computer Science and Technology, Xidian University, supervised by Prof  [Li Yang](https://web.xidian.edu.cn/yangli/) and AP [Lu Zhou](https://faculty.xidian.edu.cn/ZHOULU/zh_CN/index.htm).
 My current research interests focus on system security and software security including provenance-based intrusion detection systems, malware detection, large language model and graph representation learning.

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 One paper has been accepted at the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024)!